-Many runners will have, at some point, thought about the causes of cramps, wondering whether or not cramps really do happen as a result of a lack of minerals or dehydration.
-Furthermore, this may let the same people question why, if a lack of minerals or water does cause cramp, do we not get cramp all over our body?
+Runners, at some point, are left wondering what really causes these cramps.
+Do cramps happen as a result of a lack of minerals or dehydration?
+The question that then arises is if a lack of minerals or water does cause cramps, why do we not get cramps throughout our body?

-Before anything else, we must understand that so-called exercise-associated muscle cramp, or EAMC, relates to cramps that occur due to exercise.
-They differ from cramps associated with mineral deficiencies or dehydration, which can happen due to a number of factors, such as diarrhea, severe vomiting, pregnancy or the use of diuretic medication.
-Therefore, the dehydration experienced by athletes is dissimilar to EAMC in this regard.
+Firstly and foremost, let’s understand that exercise-associated muscle cramps or EAMC are, as the name suggests, exercise related.
+They differ from cramps associated with mineral deficiencies or dehydration.
+The deficiencies can happen due to a number of factors, such as diarrhea, severe vomiting, pregnancy or the use of diuretic medication.
+Therefore, the dehydration experienced by athletes is not the reason for EAMC.

-To provide more clarity, please allow me to use examples from research into dehydration.
-Such research shows that dehydration is not associated with cramps occurring during exercise.
-For example, one study asked participants to cycle using only one leg until they were 3% dehydrated, at which point researchers used an electric current to stimulate cramp in the leg not being exercised (both before and after they had cycled to ensure that muscle fatigue was not at play).
-Another research assessed the effects of 5% dehydration – which is considered extremely severe – and both studies produced the same results, namely that severe dehydration is not a cause of cramping.
+To provide more clarity, let’s look into research done on dehydration.
+Results show that dehydration is not associated with cramps that occur during exercise.
+For example, one study asked participants to cycle using only one leg until they were 3% dehydrated.
+At this point, researchers used an electric current to stimulate cramp in the leg not being exercised.
+They did this before and after the cycling test to ensure that muscle fatigue was not at play.
+Another research assessed the effects of 5% dehydration, which is considered extremely severe.
+Both studies produced the same results.
+The severe dehydration did not cause cramping.

-A simple way to observe this is to watch world-class long distance runners who hardly drink at all which competing.
-These athletes can actually suffer from over 5% dehydration by the time they have completed a marathon.
+A simple way to observe this is to watch world-class long distance runners who hardly drink at all while competing.
+Some of these athletes may actually suffer from over 5% dehydration by the time they have completed a marathon.
 Yet you don’t see them cramping up, do you?

-Researcher Dr. Martin Schwellnus presented a theory in his work titled “Altered Neuromuscular Control”, which came out in 1997 and is still viewed as the best explanation for the occurrence of exercise-associated cramps to this day.
+Researcher Dr. Martin Schwellnus presented a theory in his work titled “Altered Neuromuscular Control.”
+Published in 1997, it is still viewed as the best explanation for the occurrence of exercise-associated cramps to this day.
 Additionally, this is the most highly rated theory among researchers and running enthusiasts who work in the field of research.

 The theory explains that contracting or flexing of muscles happens as a result of neurological signals which must maintain a balance.
-Cramps occur when there are too many signals sent to the muscles, causing them to tighten up completely.
-Thus, it can be said that cramp occurs due to the overuse of muscles or a lack of muscular strength.
+Cramps occur when too many signals are sent to the muscles, causing them to tighten up completely.
+Thus, it can be said that cramps due to the overuse of muscles or a lack of muscular strength.

-Although altered neuromuscular control is just a theory which is awaiting supplementary data to provide additional proof, it can offer clear explanations for various types of cramps that occur.
+Altered neuromuscular control may just be a theory awaiting supplementary data to provide additional proof.
+However, it offers clear explanations for various types of cramps that occur.

 Let’s first take a look at the risk factors which can lead to cramp while running.

-Research has found that groups who suffer from cramp tend to go out too quickly in the first half of their race, despite their training times being closer to those who do not suffer cramp.
-Hence, runners should be careful to pace themselves whether training or racing, while also being sure not to go out too quickly when racing.
+Research has found that groups who suffer from cramps are runners who start out too fast in the first half of their race.
+This is despite the fact their training times matched those who do not suffer cramp.
+Hence, runners should be careful to pace themselves while training or racing.

-Research has also found that runners who experience cramp while competing tend to have over-trained in the three days prior to the event.
-Truth is that the correct way to prepare for competition is to reduce the training load, avoid intense training sessions on the days leading up to the race, and get plenty of rest.
+Research also found that runners who experience cramp while competing tend to have over-trained in the three days prior to the event.
+The correct way to prepare just before the competition is to reduce the training load.
+Avoid intense training sessions and get plenty of rest on the days leading up to the race.

-From comparisons of creatine kinase levels (which is an effective measure of how much muscle damage has occurred) in the blood across two groups of runners, it was found that those in the group which had existing muscle injuries were more susceptible to cramp than those in the group without any existing muscle injuries.
+An effective way to measure how much muscle damage has occured is to compare the creatine kinase levels.
+The results from comparing the blood of two groups of runners showed that the group with existing muscle injuries were more susceptible to cramp than the group without any existing muscle injuries.

-At this point, please allow me to summarize the key factors at play when considering how to prevent exercise-associated cramp: Training is crucial because if sufficient running is not undertaken, and you still try to achieve a quick time on race day, this will mean that your muscles will be overworked to a point greater than for which your body is prepared.
-Therefore, regular training is the best form of cramp prevention as no matter how much water or minerals you take on, if you haven’t trained enough, the risks of cramp are significantly increased (except in cases where runners walk, sip water and take on mineral solutions continuously because this will mean that the legs are not overworked as they would be when running for the whole duration of a race).
+To summarize, training is crucial to prevent exercise-associated cramps.
+If you don’t train and practice sufficiently, and you still try to achieve a quick time on race day, your muscles will be overworked to a point greater than for which your body is prepared.
+Therefore, regular training is the best form of cramp prevention.
+It will not matter how much water or minerals you take on, if you haven’t trained enough.
+Without enough practice, the risk of cramp is significantly increased.
+An exception would be when runners walk, sip water and take on mineral solutions continuously.
+As a result, the legs will not be as overworked as they would be when running for the whole duration of a race.

-Nevertheless, if a cramp does occur, the fastest and most effective way you can relieve it is to stretch the affected muscle.
-This is because stretching the muscle will stimulate those muscles into preventing contractions, meaning that the cramp will go away.
-That being said, if a medical team is close by, massaging the affected muscles with ice or a cooling spray is also a highly effective form of treatment.
+Nevertheless, if a cramp does occur, the fastest and most effective way to relieve it is to stretch the affected muscle.
+Stretching the muscle will stimulate those muscles into preventing contractions, meaning that the cramp will go away.
+That being said, if a medical team is close by, they can help to correctly massage the affected muscles with ice or a cooling spray, which is a highly effective form of treatment.